adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/07-file-uploads.md

 ## Setup

 The BodyParser middleware reads the **request body including the uploaded files** and make them available on the `request` object.
-So, before moving any forward, let's make sure that the middleware is registered under the list of global middleware.
+So, before moving forward, let's make sure that the middleware is registered under the list of global middleware.

 Open `start/kernel.ts` file and ensure that the file has the following line of code inside it.